Pastel de Milho

 Now add 5 cups and start mixing until you get a dough.

-Mix everything well and add some salt and pepper.
+Stir well for about 5 minutes and add some salt and pepper if necessary.

 Now that you have the dough and filling ready, you are ready to start folding.